nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Deleting a session: `delete session`

-Removes a session from a selected group.
+This removes a session from your selected group.

 **Command Format:**